 The Lord maketh no such thing known to us.
 1 Neph 15:9

 Their “faith” was strong that God wouldn’t make such things known to them.
-Why, their hearts were hardened because they wouldn’t keep the commandments (1 Nephi 15:10-11)?
+Why did they feel this way?
+Their hearts were hardened because they wouldn’t keep the commandments (1 Nephi 15:10-11).

 The Lord’s prophet’s admonish us to “feast on the words of Christ”.
 The prophet Joseph Smith taught us how to feast: